 Advanced customer journey analytics tools can pinpoint the root causes of customer experience issues.
 This allows teams to fix immediate issues, prevent future problems, and improve customer satisfaction.

-Enhance digital and customer support services
+Enhance customer support

 Customer journey analytics is important for understanding customer goals and the effectiveness of digital channels.
 It enables the implementation of targeted strategies to enhance digital offerings and streamline complete customer experiences, ensuring a harmonious blend of customer contentment and operational cost-effectiveness.

-How to analyze Customer Journeys?
+How to Analyze Customer Journeys (Step-by-Step)

-Consideration: Watching a product demo video
+Consideration → Watch a demo video

-Identify where and why customers churn
+4. Identify where and why customers churn

 7 metrics to analyze the customer journey